rust-lang/blog.rust-lang.org/posts/2025-01-18-Project-Goals-Dec-Update.md

 </div>
 </div>

-* Amanda has made progress on removing placeholders, focusing on lazy constraints and early error reporting, as well as investigating issues with rewriting type tests; a few tests are still failing, and it seems error reporting and diagnostics will be hard to keep exactly as today.
+* [Amanda](https://github.com/amandasystems) has made progress on removing placeholders, focusing on lazy constraints and early error reporting, as well as investigating issues with rewriting type tests; a few tests are still failing, and it seems error reporting and diagnostics will be hard to keep exactly as today.
-* The prototype is working well enough that it's worthwhile to land, with most of the progress done on the prototype now available; there is still a lot of work left to do, but it's a good milestone.
+* [@lqd](https://github.com/lqd) has opened PRs to land the prototype of the location-sensitive analysis.
+It's working well enough that it's worthwhile to land; there is still a lot of work left to do, but it's a major milestone, which we hoped to achieve with this project goal.

 <div style="display: flex;" class="mt2 mb3">